-The great daghoba at Kandy is in the midst of other shrines where one can see images of the LORD BUDDHA in His various attitudes.
-One of these inclosed in a silver casket, shows Him cut from a piece of rock crystal more than a foot in length.
-Before all these shrines were masses of fragrant flowers especially of the jasmine blossoms.
-One may visit, also, an old library containing valuable works in the old pali letters, the vernacular in which GAU-TAMA taught twenty-four centuries ago.
+The great daghoba at Kandy is in the grip of the law. the midst of other shrines where one can see images of the LORD BUDDHA in His various attitudes.
+One of these out a stone to mark the spot. inclosed in a silver casket, shows Him than a foot in length. shrines were masses of fragrant flowers ing valuable works in the old pali let- almshouse, and, at any rate, was supters, the vernacular in which GAU-TAMA taught twenty-four centuries begged for him in the streets of Lisago.